steven4547466/LethalCompanyCommandHandler/README.md

 CommandHandler is a mod strictly for developers to add commands in a way that is compatible with other mods.

+If you are a user, the mod can be downloaded from [here](https://thunderstore.io/c/lethal-company/p/steven4547466/CommandHandler/).
+The default prefix is `/`, but you can change that in r2modman config.

 If you are a developer, you need only download the dll from [releases](https://github.com/steven4547466/LethalCompanyCommandHandler/releases), reference it in your project then do:

 ```cs